Schwarzbaer/PlugBase/README.md

         to get a list)
       * List of registered events, and verbose output of events going through the systen.
+      * Lists of, and players for, media assets
+        * Integrate the .bam streamer, maybe as its own plugin.
+      * List of code snippets (to hook into tasks and events).
     * Interpreter: Input
       * If an input was incomplete, caused a syntax error or traceback, it should not be written to history, and the input